Cameron Highland To-Do List

 Be in touch with the wild

-Given of course that Malaysia is known for it’s beautiful forest, then why not grab the opportunity to enjoy the greenery?
+Given, of course, that Malaysia is known for its beautiful forest, then why not grab the opportunity to enjoy the greenery?
 Bird Watching and Trekking are among the most famous things you can do around here.
-Enjoy the scenery and have your adrenaline pumping for a good walk on the trail (and yes you have 14 trails to choose from).
-Just remember to gear up with the proper shoes and of course be reminded that it most oftenly rains during the afternoons.
+Enjoy the scenery and have your adrenaline pumping for a good walk on the trail (and yes, you have 14 trails to choose from).
+Just remember to gear up with the proper shoes and, of course, be reminded that it most often rains during the afternoons.

 Who said that this is an activity you can only enjoy in the day?
-In Cameron Highlands, you can do more than that, after all, there are some things that you can only enjoy in the dark, and among them is walking around the jungle in the night.
-You can have this arrange from the travel agency, or ask someone to tourist guide to walk with you around.
+In Cameron Highlands, you can do more than that; after all, there are some things that you can only enjoy in the dark, and among them is walking around the jungle in the night.
+You can have this arranged by the travel agency, or ask someone to tourist guide to walk with you around.